 But, we were astonished that, other than maintaining the other quotation was for hardwood, he couldn’t answer some basic questions put to him about our ‘rival’s’ specifications.
 Also, he hadn’t visited either of our respective workshops or showrooms, or seen all the products!

 We reminded him of our price match promise and we would welcome the opportunity of comparing his preferred quotation specification to ours.
 Unfortunately he had already put down a deposit with the other company.

-So, he had decided to spend in the region of £45,000 without fully investigating what he was buying and how it compared to our product, which was more expensive, but the price difference was less than what it will cost him to redecorate 73 windows and doors from his local joiner in less than 10 years.
-Forgive us for saying so, but we think that’s just plain crazy!
+So, he had decided to spend in the region of £45,000 without fully investigating what he was buying and how it compared to our product.
+The price difference was less than what it’ll cost him to redecorate 73 windows and doors from his local joiner.
+We’re pretty sure he’ll have to do that in less than 10 years.
+We think that’s just plain crazy!